-Citrus trees may be grown in tropical or subtropical climates.
-The trees range in size but have wide, strong root systems that help them gather moisture in hot climates.
-All trees have the potential to become invasive with their root system.
-Roots will grow where their needs are met and spread to areas that hold those needs.
-This is why tree roots often invade water pipes.
+Citrus trees (Citrus spp.) may be grown in tropical and subtropical gardens in U.S. Department of Agriculture plant hardiness zones 9 through 11.
+The trees range in size from dwarf up to standard, approximately 6 to 30 feet tall, but all have wide, strong root systems that help them gather moisture in hot climates.
 It is best to plant citrus and all trees away from houses and cement paths to prevent damage.

 Citrus Tree Root Systems

-The roots of a citrus tree may or may not contain a taproot, but most do.
-This is a deep, thick, anchoring root that grows vertically.
-The majority of the system is made of woody, fibrous horizontal roots with hairy feeder roots branching off of them.
+The roots of a citrus tree may or may not contain a taproot, which is a deep, thick, anchoring root that grows vertically.
+The majority of the root system is made of woody, fibrous horizontal roots with numerous hairy feeder roots; the roots can spread up to three times the height of the mature tree.
 Most tree roots are located in the top 6 to 24 inches of soil.
 The availability of food in the form of carbohydrates, water and soil temperatures influence the amount and type of root growth in a citrus tree.

 Cement and Lime

 Cement makes concrete when it is mixed with water.
 Some people add lime to the mixture which makes more of a mortar consistency.
 Lime in soils decreases the acidity and raises the pH level.

 Citrus trees thrive in soils with moderate acidity and exhibit deficiency symptoms when they are grown in alkaline areas.
 Lime can leach out from fresh cement into the soil.
 When your citrus tree is near a new cement structure, the roots will become stunted and growth slows.
 This is a response to an environment that they do not like.

 Root to Shoot Ratios

 The size of a citrus tree is linked to the size of its root system as well as genetics.
 Larger, more vigorous root systems can support more shoots.
 Conversely, more shoots grow in response to root system growth as supported through photosynthesis.